AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/local-system/local-file-upload.md

 ![manual-mapping](../../../../images/tutorials/create/local/manual-mapping.png)

 Alternatively, you can choose to manually map your source schema to your target schema.
-Hover over the source schema you want to map, then select the plus (`+`) icon.
+To do this, hover over the source schema you want to map, then select the plus (`+`) icon.

 ![select-plus-icon](../../../../images/tutorials/create/local/select-plus-icon.png)